EuroProofNet/europroofnet.github.io/_pages/WG4/Cambridge23/meeting.md

 In (pure) mathematics there has always existed a strong informal sense of "naturality" of topics and methods.
 Generally "natural" theories, notions, properties, or proofs are prefered over technical, convoluted, or counterintuitive approaches.
 If formal mathematics is to become part of mainstream mathematics, its formalizations and usage apparently have to become more "natural", and thus closer to informal mathematics.

 This workshop broadly addresses the issue of naturality in formal mathematics.
-On 7 September there will be a joint afternoon session with the Workshop on libraries of formal proofs and natural mathematical language.
-We plan on two invited talks and an open discussion on naturalness in formal mathematics.
+On 7 September there will be a joint afternoon session with the Workshop on Libraries of Formal Proofs and Natural Mathematical Language.
+We plan on open discussions on naturalness in formal mathematics.

 Topics of interest include (but are not limited to):
   * The notion of naturality in mathematics generally